AnnotatedLMs/minllm/README.md

   This repository is a very rough reference guide for transformer-based Large Language Models (LLMs).
 The code is intentionally approximate, not optimized, nor well engineered.

-  The organization is very overly granular -- just to make it possible to explain each operation.
+  The organization is overly granular -- just to make it possible to explain each operation.

-  I started writing this while preparing for interviews, and it was intended as a personal reference that I could easily navigate using VSCode navigation features.
+  I started writing this while preparing for interviews, and it was intended as a personal reference that I could easily navigate using VSCode navigation features (f12).

   But I provide it here in case anyone else finds this useful.